moustakas/legacyhalos-web/README.md

 This will inturn look through the settings file.
 Everything in the settings page is loaded, and the BASE_URL is defined (along with the STATIC_URL).

 ## Deploying the Application

+During testing, debug in settings.py can be set to true, but in production mode it should be set to false, as any error messages could leak important information

+### Setting up Apache